dgburr/MMM-PageReader/README.md

 # MMM-PageReader

 ## Overview
 `MMM-PageReader` is a MagicMirror² Module for reading web content.
-It loads a specified URL, highlights each sentence in turn and then closes.
+It loads a specified URL into a HTML window, highlights each sentence in turn and then closes the window.

 `MMM-PageReader` can be used for two different use cases: